Connect with others who understand.

 Abnormal Blood Count Results

-Leukemia can affect blood cell counts in various ways, as can many treatments for leukemia — such as chemotherapy and radiation.
+Leukemia can affect blood cell counts in various ways, as can many cancer treatments, including chemotherapy and radiation.

-Your CBC results will help your doctor better understand how your leukemia and leukemia treatments are affecting your body.
-If results show your risk for serious side effects or complications is rising, your doctor may make a change in your leukemia treatment or prescribe other medications to address the problem.
+Your CBC results will help your doctor better understand how your leukemia and treatments are affecting your body.
+If results show your risk of serious side effects or complications is rising, your doctor may make a change in your leukemia treatment or prescribe other medications.

 Anemia

-If your RBC count, hematocrit, or hemoglobin are low, your doctor may order a follow-up blood test called a reticulocyte count.
-Reticulocytes are immature RBCs.
+If your RBC, hematocrit, or hemoglobin count is low, your doctor may order a follow-up blood test called a reticulocyte count.
+Reticulocytes are immature red blood cells.
 Counting them can help determine whether the problem is reduced RBC production or if the cells are being destroyed.

 High Red Blood Cell Count

-If red blood cell levels are too high, it may mean there is not enough oxygen in the blood.
-It can also indicate dehydration.
-In rare cases, a high RBC count may be due to polycythemia vera, a type of blood cancer in which RBCs are overproduced by the bone marrow.
-Overly high red blood cell counts are treated by drawing blood until the count is lowered.
+High RBC levels may mean there’s not enough oxygen in the blood and can also indicate dehydration.
+In rare cases, a high RBC count may be due to polycythemia vera, a type of blood cancer in which the bone marrow makes too many red blood cells.
+Overly high RBC counts are treated by drawing blood until the count is lowered.
 In some cases, medication might be used to reduce the amount of red cells.

 Low Platelet Count

 A low platelet count, also referred to as thrombocytopenia, can indicate potential problems with blood clotting.
-Thrombocytopenia may occur when insufficient numbers of platelets are being made in the bone marrow, or platelets are being destroyed.
-In some cases, the body does not recognize the platelets as part of one's normal immune system and attacks them.
-Symptoms of low platelet count are bruising easily, excessive bleeding from minor cuts and scrapes, and bleeding from the nose or gums.
+Thrombocytopenia may occur when the bone marrow makes too few platelets or platelets are being destroyed.
+In some cases, the body doesn’t recognize its own platelets and attacks them.
+In chronic lymphocytic leukemia (CLL), proteins called antibodies attack and destroy platelets and red blood cells.

-Transfusion is the most common way of treating low platelets, but your doctor may suggest other methods to reduce the chance of bleeding.
-If a blood test shows your platelets are low, your doctor may recommend avoiding common non-steroidal anti-inflammatory drugs (NSAIDs) like aspirin, naproxen, or ibuprofen.
+A blood transfusion is the most treatment for low platelets, but your doctor may suggest other methods to reduce the chance of bleeding.
+If a blood test shows your platelets are low, your doctor may recommend avoiding common nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin, naproxen, and ibuprofen.
 These medications can interfere with the blood's ability to clot.

 High Platelet Count

 A high platelet count is called thrombocytosis.
-The two most common causes are a pre-existing condition or a bone marrow abnormality.
-High platelet counts can lead to stroke, heart attack, or a blood clot in a vein.
+The two most common causes are a preexisting condition and a bone marrow abnormality.
 Thrombocytosis is treated with medications that inhibit platelet production in bone marrow.

 Low White Blood Cell Count

 An overall low white blood cell count, also called leukopenia, means the body’s ability to fight infection is impaired.
-If there are fewer neutrophils in white blood cell counts, this is called neutropenia.
-When neutrophils are low, normal symptoms of infection may not show up, since those symptoms are specifically caused by the reaction of neutrophils fighting infection.
-This can lead to infections lasting longer and being harder to treat.
+Having fewer neutrophils in WBC counts is called neutropenia.
+When neutrophils are low, normal symptoms of infection may not show up because they’re specifically caused by the reaction of neutrophils when fighting infection.

 Both leukemia and leukemia treatments can cause leukopenia.